 Footings are to be designed to accommodate tree roots.
+P a g e | 12

 4.13 Utilities (electrical and fire)

 If an electrical kiosk or substation is required it must be located in an unobtrusive location away from vehicle and pedestrian entrances to the property and preferably toward a side boundary and/or setback off the street boundary to enable screening (planting or structures) and maintenance of streetscape amenity.
 The location of and screening treatment surrounding the utility must be approved by Council's Landscape Architect prior installation.